Ion

 The ions play an indispensable role in life, especially those of calcium, potassium and sodium whose importance in the transit of cell membranes and neurotransmitters has been widely studied.
 Furthermore, the understanding of ions has allowed us to develop plasma technology and even measure the quality of water based on the ionic salts dissolved in it.

-You may be interested: PH
+You may be interested: Sublimation

 See also: Chemical bond